Erik-Debye/WeatherApp/README.md

 # WeatherApp
-A small weather app project built with Typescript
+A small weather app project built with Typescript and (eventually) the OpenWeather Weather and Geocoding APIs